adbutterfield/ez-react-form-validator/README.md

     handleBlur,
     setupComplete,
     fields,
-    setValues, // Use this to set all/some of your form fields at any time. validate, // Use this to validate all the fields in your form at any time. reset, // Use this to return the form to its original state.
+    setValues, // Use this to set all/some of your form fields. validate, // Use this to validate all the fields in your form. reset, // Use this to return the form to its original state.
     } = useFormValidator(validatorSetup);

+  const setDefaultValues = () => {
+    setValues({
+      firstName: 'Boaty',
+      lastName: 'McBoatface',
+      age: 3,
+    });
+  };

   return (
     {setupComplete && <form>